14 July 2021

 Malaysia – The Ministry of Higher Education has outlined several areas of strategic focus for 2021, including Empowering the Education Digitalisation Agenda, Enhancing Strategic Collaboration Network, Strengthening Graduates Marketability, and Driving Community Well-being, Promoting Institutional Excellence.
 Capacity building of lecturers in teaching online and hybrid models will continue to offer opportunities for Australian universities and trainers.

 Vietnam – The Ministry of Education and Training has issued new guidance for the delivery of joint qualifications on online platforms.
-This is a positive outcome of the project ‘Building Vietnam’s Quality Assurance Capabilities of Blended and Online Higher Education Courses and Qualifications’, funded and executed by DESE.
 The Ministry’s new guidance offers opportunities for Australian education providers to develop new TNE models with local academic institutions and promote the online education capabilities of Australia’s education sector.